spencerwozniak/anki_cards/README.md

 Features:

 - Countdown timer (with button to hide it).
-You can use this to gauge how quickly you answer a card if you want to base your scheduling on that.
+(You can use this to gauge how quickly you answer a card if you want to base your scheduling on that.)
 - **Bold text** will appear purple, **italic text** will appear red, **underlined text** will appear cyan.
-I prefer this over simple bold, italic, and underlined text.
+(I prefer this over simple bold, italic, and underlined text.)
+- Hovering over the top of the card will display tags.
+- Sizes of images are automatically adjusted.
+- Font (style, size, and alignment) is more visually appealing (in my opinion)
+- Content centered and sized in a visually appealing way (in my opinion)
+- Background color is more visually appealing (in my opinion)
-- Scripts are commented if you would like to make your own adjustments.
+- Styling CSS scripts are commented if you would like to make your own adjustments!

 ### How to install